RaumfahrerSpiffy/HiDPI.io/README.md

 ## Explanation

-This script can simulate native macOS HiDPI on a non-Apple (or non-Retina) display, and create scaled options in System Preferences.
+This script can simulate native macOS HiDPI on a non-Apple (or non-Retina) display, and create scaled options in System Preferences as seen below:

 ![Preferences](./img/preferences.jpg)

 ![Preferences](./img/hidpi.gif)

-NOTE: Some devices have issues resuming from sleep, the script's second option may help in these cases by injecting a patched EDID, but this has the potential to cause other problems.
+PLEASE NOTE: Some devices have issues resuming from sleep, the script's second option may help in these cases by injecting a patched EDID, but this has the potential to cause other problems.
 It's recommended to use the first option and only try the second if you experiance issues.
 Logo up-scaling may not always be perfect (which is not usually noticable), because the higher resolution is faked.

 ## Usage